yawnnn/queryui/README.md

-# Simple query buider/visualizer
+# Query builder/visualize

+simple query/builder visualizer written by a non-expert in js and front-end

 ## TODO
-- meta-table for ignore_by_default and short_name
+- meta-table to ignore_by_default and short_name
 - grey-out unclickable buttons
 - select all maybe should really select all
 - prettier UI